onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 lifecycle includes aspects such as instantiation, configuration, elastic scaling, automatic recovery from resource failures, and resource allocation.
-It is therefore imperative to provide VNFs that are equipped with well-defined capabilities that comply with OpenECOMP standards to allow rapid onboarding and automatic lifecycle management of these resources when deploying services as depicted in **Figure 2**.
+It is therefore imperative to provide VNFs that are equipped with well-defined capabilities that comply with ONAP standards to allow rapid onboarding and automatic lifecycle management of these resources when deploying services as depicted in **Figure 2**.